Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Preliminaries and Related Work

-In the literature, $\mathbf{x}'$ is also called \textit{counterfactual explanation} \cite{wachter2017counterfactual}.
-In our paper, we assume the recommendation $\mathbf{x}' = g_f(\boldsymbol{x})$ is generated by a recourse algorithm $g_f: \mathcal{X} \rightarrow \mathcal{X}$ tailored to the classifier $f$.
-In algorithmic recourse, a growing body of work has proposed diverse strategies $g_f(\boldsymbol{x})$ to offer recourse to individuals assigned unfavorable predictions.
-These methods vary in several key aspects, including the type of base classifier \cite{ustun2019actionable}, the optimization technique \cite{detoni2023synthesizing, naumann2021consequence}, and the incorporation of actionability or plausibility constraints \cite{karimi2020algorithmic,detoni2024personalized}.
+In the literature, $x'$ is also called \textit{counterfactual explanation} \cite{wachter2017counterfactual}.
+Here, we assume the recommendation $x' = g_f(x)$ is generated by a recourse algorithm $g_f: \mathcal{X} \rightarrow \mathcal{X}$ tailored to the classifier $f$.
+A growing body of work has proposed diverse strategies $g_f(x)$ to offer recourse to individuals assigned unfavorable predictions.
+These methods vary in several key aspects, including the type of base classifier considered, and actionability constraints.
 Our discussion here is clearly limited; thus, please refer to \citet{karimi2022survey} for a comprehensive survey on the topic.
 While providing recommendations is an important step toward accountability and transparency, significant fairness challenges remain, some stemming directly from the recourse process.
-For example, recourse can exacerbate social segregation~\cite{gao2023impact}, and its cost may vary with user preferences~\cite{detoni2024personalized, esfahani2024preference} and sensitive attributes~\cite{yetukuri2024providing}, potentially deepening existing disparities.
+Indeed, recourse can exacerbate social segregation~\cite{gao2023impact}, and its cost may vary with user preferences~\cite{detoni2023synrec,detoni2024personalized} and sensitive attributes~\cite{yetukuri2024providing}, potentially deepening existing disparities.